The 5 things I wish

 You don’t have to be the person you were before cancer.

-Continuously trying to get back to the person you used to be can be the reason you are struggling to move on.
+Continuously trying to get back to the person you used to be is probably the reason why you are struggling to move on.

 Maybe you used to be super fit before cancer, perhaps you could run marathons and now you struggle to make it around the block.